ebi-ait/ingest-archiver/README.md

 ```

 4. Run the metadata archiver
-`./cli.py --project_uuid=5f256182-5dfc-4070-8404-f6fa71d37c73

-Note, if you are doing this in debug on anything other than the first time then you will need to add a custom 'alias' prefix.
-An alias is a technical artifact that USI uses to identify an entity for local linking purposes.
-However, even in test USI these are permanent, so subsequent attempts to test the same data set, even if they come from different projects, will need a unique alias.

-This alias prefix can be anything though you may want to stick with something along the lines of HCA_2019-01-07_
-`./cli.py --alias_prefix=HCA_2019-01-07-13-53 --project_uuid=2a0faf83-e342-4b1c-bb9b-cf1d1147f3bb`
+`./cli.py --alias_prefix=HCA_2019-01-07 --project_uuid=2a0faf83-e342-4b1c-bb9b-cf1d1147f3bb`

+The --alias-prefix above is something the USI users to identify entities for linking purposes.
+It is not related to HCA data and will not appear in the submission itself.
+However it needs to be unique for each submission.
+In principle it could be anything but we suggest that you stick with something along the lines of `--alias_prefix=HCA_YYYY-MM-DD`, e.g. `--alias_prefix=HCA_2019-01-07`

 You should get output like:
 ```